bscs16033/mtcnn_video/README.rst

 Notebook
 =========

-A Google Colab Notebook is also provided, named MTCNN.ipynb
+A Google Colab Notebook is also provided, named MTCNN_video.ipynb

 LICENSE